auremoser/githesis/README.md

 Thanks
 ---------------------
 Thanks for reading.
 Feel free to skim/peruse/.gitignore this project.
 It's an experiment in how I anticipate all documents might be drafted in the future, "versioned writing" as per my friend JSVines's ideas on writing 2.0++.
 Don't hate, just make it better.
-I'll take back with niceties. *love and rockets*
+I'll tag back with niceties.

+*love and rockets*